suixinsuo/olympus-protocol/docs/GettingStarted.md

 }
 ```

-We also need to decrease the counter on redeem, allowing new investors when the old ones retire their position.
+We also need to decrease the counter when redeeming, allowing new investors when the previous investors retire their position.

 ```javascript
    function withdraw() external returns(bool)  {